khanghh/ethmetrics/README.md

 # ethmetrics

-Service to collect various metrics data from an Ethereum nodes and publish to metrics collector services (e.g. influxdb, prometheus).
+Service to collect various metrics from an Ethereum nodes and publish to monitoring services (e.g. influxdb, prometheus).

 ## Usage